verbinden6/Personal-Portfolio/README.md

 ---

-## ✨ Project Features
+## Project Features

-- ✅ Responsive design (mobile and desktop-friendly)
+- Responsive design (mobile and desktop-friendly)
-- 🌙 Dark mode toggle
+- Dark mode toggle
-- ⌨️ Typing animation in the hero section
-- 📂 Project section with preview cards
+- Project section with preview cards
-- 🎯 Skills display using icons
+- Skills display using icons
-- 📬 Contact section with email and social links
+- Contact section with email and social links
-- 🔽 Smooth scrolling and navigation
+- Smooth scrolling and navigation

 ---